Welcome to Numisology!

 RIC VI Lug 224 [var]

-25mm; 6.9g; follis
+25mm; 6.9g; nummus

 RIC records version with Genius wearing modius; this is quite clearly a turret.
 No turreted Genius types are officially recorded in the vicinity of this one, but one is described in a footnote of the previous issue, struck for Constantine.
 Listed as R for the normal 224.

-This is part of an interesting issue struck at Lugdunum when Maximianus was left in control of the city by Constantine after emerging from retirement.
-In place of the typical "abdication" follii struck for both augusti, with two figures of Providentia and Quiess on the reverse and the former emperor in consular robes—emphasizing civilian, not military authority—on the obverse, Maximianus struck a retirement follis in Diocletian's name only, with only a single figure on the reverse.
+The typical coins with the "abdication" motifthat were typically struck for both augustihad two figures on the reverse, representing Providentia and Quiess, and the former emperor in consular robes on the obverse—emphasizing civilian, not military authority.
+For this issue, Maximianus struck a retirement nummus in Diocletian's name only, with only a single figure on the reverse.
 For himself, he struck coins in the style of the other active emperors: "Genio Populi Romani" on the reverse, and the armored bust of an active military leader on the obverse.
 To reinforce the claim to legitimacy, he added the classic S-C ("Senatus Consultus") on the reverse to give the impression of Senatorial sanction and echoing the motto typically found on Roman coins from the great days of the empire.

 104-765